technomancy/robert-hooke/README.md

 you don't control; if you own the target function there are obviously better ways to change its behaviour.

-When adding hooks be sure to use Var objects for both to ensure consistency between what you get in your REPL and your compiled code, i.e.:
+When adding hooks it's best to use vars instead of raw functions in order to allow the code to be reloaded interactively.
+If you recompile a function, it will be re-added as a hook, but if you use a var it will be able to detect that it's the same thing across reloads and avoid duplication.

     (add-hook #'some.ns/target-var #'hook-function)